Joel Perez

 Joel Perez (born June 12, 1986) is an American actor known for his work in several theatrical performances and television appearances.

 Early life

-Perez was born in Boston, and grew up in Lawrence, Massachusetts.
+Perez was born on June 12, 1986, in Boston, and grew up in Lawrence, Massachusetts, United States.
 He is of Puerto Rican descent.
 His father is a Pentecostal minister, and he was first introduced to singing at a young age in church.
 He graduated from Central Catholic High School in Lawrence in 2004.
 In eighth grade, Perez starred in the Fellowship Christian Academy's production of Cinderella as The Herald.
 He later starred in his high school's production of Bye Bye Birdie as Conrad Birdie.

 Perez attended Tufts University, graduating in 2008.
 There, he performed in productions of Children of Eden and Hair.
 He studied for a semester at the British American Drama Academy in London.
 He also studied at the Upright Citizens Brigade Theatre his junior year of college.